Gaua,

 Gaua's

-scenic centre is an awesome place for bush walking and trekking with:
+scenic centre is an awesome place for bush walking and trekking

 - Lake Letas, the largest in Vanuatu.